-While there are beaches, and in fact pool villas in some places, Burma is a honeymoon getaway in the truest sense.
+While there are beaches, and in fact pool villas in some places, Myanmar is a honeymoon getaway in the truest sense.

 Who would it suit?
 I’d recommend it for any more intrepid couple looking to travel around, and experience a country with the characteristic welcoming warmth of Southeast Asia, framed with the natural beauty of a largely unspoiled landscape.

-Burma is still a fledgling when it comes to tourism.
-But after a long period of inaccessibility, it’s opened up for exploration, revealing an untouched and undiscovered part of the world, where western civilization has yet to leave its footprint.
+Myanmar is still a fledgling when it comes to tourism.
+But after a long period of inaccessibility, it’s opened up for exploration, revealing an untouched and undiscovered part of the world, where western civilisation has yet to leave its footprint.

-My recommended experiences for a honeymoon in Burma
+My recommended experiences for a honeymoon in Myanmar

 Mandalay and U-Bein’s Bridge at sunset